Do you want more control and flexibility over your WordPress website? Are you ready to move from WordPress.com to WordPress.org?

 Bluehost is one of the largest hosting companies in the world.
-They are also an officially recommended hosting provider by WordPress.org.
+They’re also an officially recommended hosting provider by WordPress.org.

-To purchase a web hosting account, head over to Bluehost website and click the Get Started Now button.
+To buy a web hosting plan, head over to Bluehost website and click the Get Started Now button.

-You can now either choose an existing domain you have or purchase a new domain for free.
-If you weren’t using a custom domain on WordPress.com, we recommend getting a new domain anyways since it’s free.
+Next, you can either choose an existing domain you already own or purchase a new domain for free.
+If you weren’t using a custom domain on WordPress.com, we recommend getting a new domain since it’s free.

 You’ll now be prompted to enter your account information.
-For easy registration, you can sign in with Google with just a couple of clicks.
+For easy registration, you can sign in with your Google login info with just a couple of clicks.

 Once you have configured your plan, scroll down the page further to enter your payment details.
-You will need to agree to their Terms of Service and then, click Submit.
+You’ll need to agree to their Terms of Service and then, click Submit.

 Step 2: Install WordPress

-After purchasing a web hosting account, the next step is install WordPress on it.
+After purchasing a web hosting account, the next step is to install WordPress on it.

 With Bluehost, you don’t have to go through a separate WordPress installation process because Bluehost now does it by default.
 All you have to do is choose your WordPress theme, specify the name and tagline for your blog, and you’ll be ready to get started with WordPress.